nightw0lv/iTopZ-Java/readme.md

 ## Vote System & Donate System for Java based Lineage2 Servers ***all in one***
 **DenArt Designs _[Automatic Donation Panels](https://www.denart-designs.com/)_ are supported by this system**
 #
+## VDSystem supports 7 Topsites on 57 Projects and 2 Donation Systems

 ### Win Gifts worth 500€ by donating even 1€ to help replace broken PC
 * #### 1st Winner will get Website worth 350€